Hippocampus: Subfields

-Hippocampal subfields, and subregions, head, body, and tail, are functionally and anatomically differentiated, and connect differently to other brain regions.
+The hippocampal subfields (CA1-CA4), and subregions, head, body, and tail, are functionally and anatomically differentiated, and connect differently to other brain regions.
 Their cells are morphologically different.
 They also have different levels of vulnerability to disease.

-In humans the head of the hippocampus is termed the anterior hippocampus, the body is the intermediate hippocampus, and the tail the posterior hippocampus.
-The subregions all serve different functions, project with different neural pathways, and have varying numbers of place cells.
-(In other primates the terms used are rostral and caudal, and in rodents they are termed ventral and dorsal).
-The posterior hippocampus serves for spatial memory, verbal memory, and learning of conceptual information.
-Using the radial arm maze in rats, lesions in the dorsal hippocampus were shown to cause spatial memory impairment.
-Its projecting pathways include the medial septal nucleus, and supramammillary nucleus.
-In the rat the dorsal hippocampus also has more place cells than both the ventral and intermediate hippocampal regions.
+In humans the head of the hippocampus is also termed the anterior hippocampus, the body is the intermediate hippocampus, and the tail the posterior hippocampus.
+The terms used for corresponding subregions in other primates are anterior (or rostral), intermediate and posterior (or caudal) and in rodents ventral or temporal, intermediate and dorsal (or septal).
+The subregions along the longitudinal axis have been linked to different functions, project with different neural pathways, and have varying numbers of place cells with differentially sized place fields.
+For example, the posterior hippocampus has particularly been linked to spatial memory.
+In the rat, the dorsal hippocampus has more place cells than both the ventral and intermediate hippocampal regions, and place cells in the dorsal hippocampal provide a more fine-grained representation of the spatial environment than in the intermediate and ventral hippocampus.